-United States, and the Far East.
+Aerial Images SPIN-2TM are grayscale 1.56-meter resolution de-classified Russian military satellite images.
+The images are re-sampled to 2-meter resolution.
+Terra-Server contains SPIN-2 images of Western Europe, the United States, and the Far East.
 Unfortunately, there is little coverage of Canada, South America, Africa, and Southeast Asia.
-The SPIN-2 imagery is rectified, i.e. rotated so north is up, but not ortho-rectified.
-That is, the image is not "rubber sheeted" so that each pixel covers a consistent square number square meters.
+The SPIN-2 imagery is rectified, i.e. rotated so north is up, but is not ortho-rectified.
+That is, the image is not "rubber sheeted" so that each pixel meter image of Atlanta's Fulton County Stadium.

+covers a consistent square number of square meters.
 However, given the height of the satellite, the difference in ground area between individual pixels is small.